 What Is Cash Flow?

 Let’s first get a brief idea of Cash Flow.
 When you run a business, there are two types of transactions with cash or cash equivalents.
 The money you spend is called Cash Outflows, while the money you earn is known as Cash Inflows.
 These transactions together are known as Cash Flows.
 Real estate investors also call it Mailbox Money.
 Cash Flow is the passive income a rental property generates for its buyer.
-It’s passive because you don’t have to work a 9-5 duty for it, or neither have to do a lot of work.
+It’s passive because you don’t have to work a 9-5 duty for it or do neither have to do a lot of work.

 Now, what is cash flow from the perspective of investment or rental property?
 Let’s assume that you are going to invest your money in an investment property.
 You must consider two things.
 How much income you are going to get from the property and how much expense it will cost?